-Note: Students transferring to the Civil, Mining and Petroleum Engineering program at the University of Alberta cannot obtain transfer credit for PHYS
+Note: Students transferring to the Civil Engineering program at the University of Alberta cannot obtain transfer credit for both PHYS 259 and PHYS 269

 - (4) Students transferring from Engineering at the University of Alberta to Engineering at the University of Calgary are assured full course-by-course credit for all required courses with a grade of 5.0 or higher. - (5) Students transferring from Engineering at the University of Calgary to Engineering at the University of Alberta are assured full course-by-course credit for all required courses with a grade of C- or higher.